Audi as an attractive employer

 At the Audi Group's Mexican plant, values and human rights are at the fore.
 In December 2021, the Board and employee representatives signed the Social Charter of the Volkswagen Group.
 Diversity is also recognized as a strength that enables the evolution, growth, and innovation of any company and also promotes the development of all employees.

 Through the Dual Program, the company offers training for five specializations: Mechatronics, Automotive Mechatronics, Body and Paint Mechanics, Tool Mechanics, and Production Mechanics.
+In 2023, the sixth generation of apprentices graduated, reinforcing Audi’s dedication to developing local talent and contributing to the education and professionalization of the community in Puebla.
 Upon successful completion of the training program, each trainee is offered an employment contract.
-To date, more than 270 apprentices have graduated.
+To date, more than 169 apprentices have graduated.
 Of last year’s graduates, 83% are from the state of Puebla, where the plant is located, and 28% are women, contributing to the inclusion of women in the automotive industry.

-Audi México’s attractiveness as an employer is also evident from the fact that the company has been certified as a Top Employer by the Top Employers Institute for four consecutive years.
-The Universum 2023 ranking also rated Audi México as one of the 100 most attractive companies to work for in the fields of engineering and IT.
-Forbes ranks Audi México among the best employers in Mexico.
+Audi México’s attractiveness as an employer is also evident from the fact that the company has been certified as a Top Employer by the Top Employers Institute for six years (2018–2024).
+Additionally, Audi México was recognized in the Forbes’ 2022 ranking as one of the Best Employers in Mexico and in the Universum 2023 ranking as one of the 100 most attractive companies to work for in engineering and IT.

 In addition, the San José Chiapa plant provides transportation to all employees, operating more than 95 buses across four shifts.
 As a result, about 99% of its workforce travels in these vehicles, avoiding the emission of greenhouse gases from the 2,500 private vehicles employees would otherwise have to use to commute daily to the plant.